swysocki/swysocki.github.io/_posts/2021-08-26-the-tyranny-of-latest.md

 [read this first](https://blog.aquasec.com/docker-image-tags).
 Once you understand what you are looking for, compare a successful launch's manifest hash to the hash of the broken build.
 If they are different you may have found your smoking gun.
-Now re-launch with the old hash and if things are working you under exactly why unstable tags are evil.
+Now re-launch with the old hash and if things are working you understand exactly why unstable tags are evil.

 ## How Specific is Specific?